liquibase/liquibase-package-manager/CONTRIBUTING.md

 ```
 {
     "name": "extension-name",
-    "category": "extension", // or "driver"
+    "category": "extension", // or "driver" or "pro"
     "versions": []
   }
 ```